The opinions posted here are my own and do not represent NYSERDA or New York State policy. They also are not legal advice.

 I don't have all the answers as to exactly where all the anger and frustration came from, let alone how to address it.
 But as a lawyer-bureaucrat that attended elite universities, I think I should make an effort to figure out why so many people are angry at people like me and see what changes we should try to make.

-The best answer I've come up with is that while people have watched their wealth stagnate in the past several decades, that of the richest has grown massively, and at the same time an elite ruling class has lectured the masses about their supposed immorality and stupidity rather than doing much to help, empower or even listen to them.
+The best answer I've come up with is that while people have watched their buying power and wealth stagnate in the past several decades, that of the very richest has grown massively, and at the same time an elite ruling class has arrogantly lectured the masses about their supposed immorality and stupidity rather than doing anything significant to help them.

-There is plenty in this kind of indictment of the elite that I instinctively, defensively, want to argue back against, but I think it's more productive to focus on what I think are the best points being made.
+There is plenty in this kind of indictment that I instinctively want to argue back against, along the lines of “come on, not all "elites" are rich, and a lot of us have been trying to do some good - it’s not easy!”
+But I think it's more productive to focus on what I think are the best points being made.

 To me, the wealth and income inequality numbers speak most powerfully.
-The country's, and the world's, resources just aren't even close to fairly distributed.
-And even if you lean libertarian but recognize the need for a somewhat stable and reason-based society, I'm not sure how you can expect people to have a calm, rational debate about race, gender, immigration or environmental policy when they have good reason to feel that the entire economy is stacked against them.
+Access to the country's, and the world's, resources is incredibly unequal.
+And even if you lean libertarian but recognize the need for a somewhat stable and reason-based society, I'm not sure how we can expect to have a calm, rational debate about complex race, gender, immigration or environmental policy when most people have good reason to think the entire economy is stacked against them.

-We can debate what caused this massive inequality, but the experts I trust mostly seem to conclude it is primarily driven by economic gains from technological advancements and globalization and the failure of governments to enact policies that enable fair distribution of these gains.
+We can debate what caused this massive inequality, but the experts I trust mostly seem to conclude it is primarily driven by technological advancements like automation and somewhat by globalization.
+I’ll be honest: I’m still not sold on globalization being bad overall, especially since I understand it has reduced inequality between countries even if it has increased it within countries.

-This started to change a bit in the last two administrations, but apparently this was not happening quickly or dramatically enough for the current president’s taste.
-In a sense, I am honestly impressed that a leader was willing to impose such sweeping tariffs despite the predictable and uniform fury he faced from the economic elite across the globe.
+So in a sense, I am honestly impressed that a leader was willing to follow his policy convictions on this topic and impose sweeping tariffs despite the predictable and uniform fury he faced particularly from the economic elite across the globe.

 But I don't think that even thoughtfully designed tariffs would fix inequality.
-Over the span of a generation, it’s perhaps possible that companies could decide to build more industrial capacity in the U.S., if they believe that tariffs are going to be in place long-term.
-But I am skeptical about how much globalization will ever really be reversed, and I think automation will continue to drive unequal economic gains regardless.
+Technology is going to continue to advance, and the world is already globalized.
+All that seems certain right now is that everything is going to get more expensive and investment will slow while the trade wars play out.
+Maybe companies will eventually decide to build more plants domestically if they decide that tariffs are going to be in place long-term.
+But I think automation will continue to drive inequality regardless.

 So what else should we do?

-I am not saying we should or can do away with inequality entirely; I believe that some level of it is healthy to reward innovation and work.
-But, given where we are today, I think we desperately need policies that enable more people to share in the economic gains that have gone to a concentrated few, even if there is some economic inefficiency associated with those policies.
+I don't think we should try to do away from economically driven inequality entirely; I see the value and importance of rewarding innovation and hard work.
+But, given where we are today, I think we desperately need more policies that enable the general public to share in the economic gains that have gone to a concentrated few, even if there is some economic inefficiency associated with those policies.

-This means that I think elites like myself should be thinking about what we are willing to give up for others and the stability of society.
-It could be supporting inclusive and affordable housing even if it changes the character of neighborhoods and towns.
-It could be allowing more widespread participation in education in part by going after some of education's out-of-control costs and gatekeeping.
-It could be richer individuals paying more for public goods and services to make it less expensive for others to access them.
-It could be curbs on how big companies should get, to protect and encourage entrepreneurship.
-It could be plain and simple redistribution through the tax code.
+This means that I think elites like myself should be thinking about how we can sacrifice for the greater good.
+This could mean supporting inclusive and affordable housing even if it changes the character of neighborhoods and towns.
+It could mean allowing more widespread participation in education in part by going after some of education's out-of-control costs and gatekeeping.
+It could mean richer individuals paying more for public goods and services in order to make it less expensive for others to access them.
+It could mean protecting and encouraging entrepreneurship through stronger antitrust law.
+It could mean plain and simple redistribution through the tax code.

-At the same time, I think that chipping away at the elitism that has contributed to such widespread frustration means being more open-minded and listening harder to what people really want and need.
+At the same time, I think elites also need to listen more and stop assuming people who don't immediately agree with us are just wrong.
 This doesn't mean anyone should give up their convictions, values and informed decision making.
-But elites are not going to be successful in the long term if they view popular opinions as "noise" that can and should be ignored (I have heard this kind of characterization many times, particularly in the private sector).
+But elites are not going to be successful if they view popular opinion as "noise" that can be ignored (this is the kind of characterization I have heard many times and unfortunately may have been guilty of myself).

-To me, that means that anyone in power shouldn't be forcing their own political preferences into policy if those preferences aren't at least fairly widely supported.
-And any true leader should always be trying to figure out how to find common ground with others to the extent they can without compromising their principles.
+To me, that means leaders should always be trying to figure out how to find some common ground even with those who don’t generally support them, to the extent they can without compromising their principles.

-While we can debate which party is more inflexible, I think we should all try our best to break this tendency.
+I think we should each try to break this tendency.
 If you are a liberal, I suggest reading sources like the Wall Street Journal; if you are a conservative, the New York Times.
 And don't just hate-read; really try to understand the other perspective and learn something.
-Gaining empathy for other viewpoints unlocks better ideas and makes us all better people.
 On the issue of rule of law, for example, it is worth liberals taking seriously the fact that many conservatives found the prior administration to often be less than fully respectful of legal boundaries.

-I do think that some of our country’s overall polarization could be a result of our unusual, primary-based, plurality-wins electoral system that encourages all political views to be sorted into two doctrinaire political parties.
-I would like to see that reformed, but it may be quite some time before it is given the entrenched interests of party-members in keeping it the same.
+I also think some of our overall polarization could be a result of our unusual electoral system that encourages all political views to be sorted into two doctrinaire political parties.
+I would love to see that reformed, but I’m not holding my breath given all the entrenched interests at play.

 Fortunately, there is another aspect of the U.S. system of government that is very good at enabling different political views to thrive and learn from each other.
-That aspect is our federal system, in which states and local governments can operate mostly independently from the national government.
+That aspect is our federal system, in which states and local governments are able to operate mostly independently from the national government.

 As a member of state government, I have seen how many critical issues are actually dealt with outside of the national stage.
 I think we should take advantage of that more and shift our focus to more local issues rather than expecting every issue to be resolved in a uniform way nation-wide.
 Maybe shifting this mentality could make people less devastated when their party loses and lessen the instinct of federal leaders to anxiously push through partisan policies as fast as possible before they lose power again.

 There is a limit to what state and local governments can do, though.
-It can be hard for any one state to impose policies that require elites to make sacrifices when they can pretty easily move to a different state (often more easily than moving to another country).
+The federal government has a role to play in tackling inequality.
+It can be hard for any one state to impose policies that require elites to make sacrifices when elites can pretty easily move to a a different state (often more easily than moving to another country).
 So, I still think we need to, somehow, build an inclusive politics that can enact and sustain meaningful policies at a national stage that address inequality.

 So, I hope that more leaders will become more vocal with their opposition to rule by whim rather than by law.
 And I hope that, before it's too late, enough people will recognize how critical it is for society to have an independent judiciary and to provide access to effective legal representation to those who are politically disfavored at any given time.

-So, if we are to turn back from authoritarianism, leaders across the rest of society on all political sides will not only need to prove that they can be more capable policymakers.
+So, if we are to avert a slide into authoritarianism, leaders across the rest of society on all political sides will not only need to prove that they can be more capable policymakers.
 They will need to overcome their own desires to control everything and their supporters’ natural tendencies to enable their worst instincts.

 To pull this off, responsible elites are going to need to figure out what they are willing to live without to make society a lot fairer and a lot more respectful of others’ views.